tomato42/marvin-toolkit/README.md

 ## How bad it is?

-If an attacker can measure precisely the decryption time of the RSA ciphertext of their choosing, we've shown decryption of ciphertexts possible in as little as 20 minutes.
+If an attacker can measure precisely the decryption times of RSA ciphertexts of their choosing, we've shown decryption of ciphertext possible in as little as 20 minutes under realistic conditions.

 This decryption process may be used for TLS session decryption (if the attacked session used RSA key exchange or if the session ticket is encrypted